jakubriegel/kotlin-shell-examples/readme.md

 ### kts
 After importing Gradle project you will be able to run script files.

+### file template
+File `kts/fileTemplate_sh_kts` contains template definition for Intellij.
+To use it put this file in `~/Library/Preferences/IntelliJIdea/fileTemplates` with name `KotlinShell.sh.kts`.

 ## logging
 Kotlin Shell features `slf4j` logging interface.
 All examples use NOP logger by default.
 Configurations for loggers can be found under `resources/log4j2.xml`.